 Air pollution is associated with a number of adverse health impacts.
 It is recognised as a contributing factor in the onset of heart disease and cancer.
-Additionally, air pollution particularly affects the most vulnerable in society: children and older people, and those with heart and lung conditions.
-There is also often a strong correlation with equalities issues because areas with poor air quality are also often the less affluent areas.
-The annual health cost to society of the impacts of particulate matter alone in the UK is estimated to be around £16 billion.
+Additionally, air pollution particularly affects the most vulnerable in society: children, the elderly, and those with existing heart and lung conditions.
+There is also often a strong correlation with equalities issues because areas with poor air quality are also often less affluent areas^{1,2}.